AMS / Rock and Roll Hall of Fame and Museum Lecture Series

 The American Musicological Society and the Rock and Roll Hall of Fame and Museum (RRHOFM) in Cleveland, Ohio, are collaborating on a new lecture series that brings scholarly work to a broader audience and showcases the musicological work of the top scholars in the field.

-- Spring 2017 (date TBA): Daniel Goldmark (Case Western Reserve University): "Anthologizing Rock and Roll: Rhino Records and the Repackaging of Rock History"
+- Spring 2017 (15 May, evening): Daniel Goldmark (Case Western Reserve University): "Anthologizing Rock and Roll: Rhino Records and the Repackaging of Rock History"

 - Fall 2017 (date TBA): Tammy Kernodle (Miami University of Ohio): "Hope for a New Tomorrow: Transcendence and Resistance in the Gospel Blues of Nina Simone, Aretha Franklin, Mavis Staples and Roberta Flack"

 - Spring 2018 (date TBA): Joshua S. Duchan (Wayne State University): "Billy Joel and the American Musical Landscape"

 Follow this link for full instructions if you are interested in participating in the AMS/RRHOFM Lecture Series.
 The next deadline is 16 January 2018 .